NathanVaughn/simple-file-settings/README.md

     name: str = "John"
 ```

-Data types not serializable for the file format (JSON, TOML, YAML, see below)
+Data types need to serializable for the selected file format
-are not supported.
+(JSON, TOML, YAML, see below).
+The following additional types are also supported:

+- `datetime.datetime`
+- `datetime.date`
+- `datetime.time`
+- `datetime.timedelta`
+- `enum.Enum`

 By default, when any attribute is accessed, the configured file will be read.
 If the file does not exist, the default value will be used.